North Eastern Province (Kenya): Transportation

 North Eastern Province is served by the Wajir Airport.
 It handles about seven flights per day.
 As of September 2012, civil flights are offered twice a week by Echo.
 Most flights, however, are cargo.
 Some charter and military flights are additionally accommodated.

 Climate and habitat

 North Eastern Province has a semi-arid and hot desert climate (Köppen BSh and BWh).
 Rain falls infrequently, usually only around April or October, and quite sporadically from year to year.
-Although the southwestern section of the Somali autonomous region is extremely fertile where the Tana River is located with a lot of farming.
+Although the southwestern section of the Somali autonomous region is extremely fertile near the Tana River and there is much farming.

 There is a major river called Tana River which is located in the southwestern section of the region.
 Wildlife in the area include the lion, elephant, buffalo, zebra, hyena, gazelle, giraffe, leopard, cheetah, and ostrich.
 Hippopotamus and crocodiles are mainly located on the river.